Last Year of Residency Finance Checklist

 Written by: Corey Janoff

 As a doctor in the last year of residency or fellowship, you can see the light at the end of the tunnel!
-Now is the time to get your financial house teed up for success as you will soon morph into a new attending physician.
+Now is time to get your financial house teed up for success as a you will soon morph into a new attending physician.
 This week we put together a short finance checklist of things to address in the last year of residency or fellowship to help you on your journey.
 Let’s get started!